zakcroft/zakcroft.github.io/posts/advanced-retrieval-augmented-generation-techniques.md

 So first off in our armouring we have the prompt.
 Let look at some that techniques that can help us steer the LLM into focusing on our required use case.

-**Few-Shot Prompting**
-Few-Shot Prompting is a technique where the LLM is provided with a limited number of examples or shots to learn from.
+**Few-Shot Prompting** is a technique where the LLM is provided with a limited number of examples or shots to learn from.
 This approach is useful in situations where large datasets are not available and the model needs to adapt and respond accurately with minimal training data.

-**Chain of Thought (CoT)**

-Chain of Thought (CoT) is an advanced technique in prompt engineering for LLMs that involves guiding the model through a step-by-step reasoning process to arrive at a conclusion.
+**Chain of Thought (CoT)** is an advanced technique in prompt engineering for LLMs that involves guiding the model through a step-by-step reasoning process to arrive at a conclusion.
 By doing this Chain of Thought improves the the models ability to tackle complex tasks that require logical reasoning, deep understanding or multi-step calculations.
 CoT has been particularly effective in improving performance on arithmetic, logic puzzles, and comprehension tasks.

-**Tree of Thoughts (ToT)**

-Tree of Thoughts (ToT) is a framework that extends the Chain of Thought approach by creating a tree-like structure of thoughts or reasoning steps.
+**Tree of Thoughts (ToT)** is a framework that extends the Chain of Thought approach by creating a tree-like structure of thoughts or reasoning steps.
 This method allows for more extensive exploration and branching in the thought process, enabling LLMs to consider multiple pathways and scenarios before arriving at it’s conclusion.

-**Multimodal CoT (Chain of Thought)**

-Multimodal CoT (Chain of Thought) involves using multiple modes of thought or reasoning processes within a single prompt.
+**Multimodal CoT (Chain of Thought)** involves using multiple modes of thought or reasoning processes within a single prompt.
 This approach can combine different reasoning styles, such as logical, creative, or empirical thinking, to produce more comprehensive and well-rounded responses from LLMs.

-**Prompt Chaining**

-Prompt Chaining involves linking multiple prompts in a sequential manner, where the output of one prompt serves as the input for the next.
+**Prompt Chaining** involves linking multiple prompts in a sequential manner, where the output of one prompt serves as the input for the next.
 This method is particularly effective for complex tasks that can be broken down into smaller, more manageable sub-tasks, leading to more accurate and refined outputs.

-**Self-Consistency**

-Self-Consistency in prompt engineering aims to ensure that responses from LLMs are not only accurate but also consistent across different iterations or contexts.
+**Self-Consistency** in prompt engineering aims to ensure that responses from LLMs are not only accurate but also consistent across different iterations or contexts.
 This involves techniques to check and reinforce the consistency of the model’s responses, thereby enhancing reliability and trustworthiness.

 As you can see there are plenty of techniques and more emerging everyday.
 Check out the prompt guide for more ways to enhance your prompting here.